Carlos Rogers (American football): 2013 season

-Although Rodgers had a solid year with 47 combined tackles and 2 interceptions, the 49ers released Rogers on March 10, 2014, the eve of free agency, and thus allowing him to test the market.
+Although Rogers had a solid year with 47 combined tackles and 2 interceptions, the 49ers released Rogers on March 10, 2014, the eve of free agency, and thus allowing him to test the market.

 Oakland Raiders

-2014 season

 On March 31, 2014, Rogers signed with the Oakland Raiders.

 NFL career statistics

 Healthcare fraud case

 Rogers was charged with one count of conspiracy to commit wire fraud and health care fraud, two counts of wire fraud, and two counts of health care fraud by the United States Department of Justice on December 12, 2019.
 He initially pleaded not guilty to the charges, but later pled guilty in November 2020 to one count of conspiracy.
 By September 2021, Rogers was sentenced to 180 days of house arrest and ordered to perform 400 hours of community service.